Melasma is a skin condition that causes darkened, brown to gray-brown patches of skin to develop on your face.

 While these tactics are normally enough to treat mild melasma, they’re not always effective.
-If your melasma is more serious or persistent, your dermatologist might recommend a topical or oral medication.
+If your melasma is more serious or persistent, your dermatology practitioner or healthcare provider might recommend a topical or oral medication.

 Another common topical treatment for melasma is tretinoin.
 Used topically, tretinoin can lighten patches of skin affected by melasma, reducing the visibility of melasma and producing a more even skin tone.

-In a 1993 study, women with melasma were assigned to two groups, one of which received a non-therapeutic vehicle and the other a .1% tretinoin cream.
+In a 1993 study, women with melasma were assigned to two groups, one of which received a non-therapeutic vehicle and the other a .1 percent tretinoin cream.
 After 40 weeks of treatment, the tretinoin users showed a significant improvement in skin colorimetry.

 Tretinoin also has significant benefits as an acne and anti-aging treatment, making it one of several go-to topical treatment options for melasma.

-Finally, dermatologists also occasionally prescribe corticosteroids for melasma.
+Finally, dermatology practitioners or healthcare providers also occasionally prescribe corticosteroids for melasma.
 Corticosteroids are usually used to treat severe cases of melasma that don’t respond to topical treatments like hydroquinone and tretinoin.